 - Loss of companionship and consortium: If the victim was your spouse, you can fight to be compensated for losing your life partner, which may impact your ability to create or support your family and have your emotional needs met.

-Why Choose Our Truck Accident Lawyers Over Other Firms in the Columbus, OH, Area?
+Why Choose Our Truck Accident Lawyers Over Other Firms in Columbus, OH?

-There are three main reasons why you should hire a truck accident lawyer from our team serving Columbus.
+There are three main reasons why you should hire a personal injury lawyer from our team to handle your truck accident claim.
 Those reasons include:

 We Have Secured Millions for Injured Claimants

 We are no strangers to the negotiations and litigation process.
-When we take on your case, you can rest easy knowing we are going to do everything in our power to recover damages for you.
+When we take on your case, you can rest easy knowing we’ll do everything in our power to recover damages for you.

 - $1.45 million for a client who suffered leg and ankle injuries in a vehicle accident